Great design is inclusive from the start

 Many skills, one team

-At the same time we work effectively to support multi-disciplinary design teams delivering complex projects such as Zaha Hadid’s KAFD Metro station in Riyadh.
-Here we worked alongside our Structures, Building Services (MEP) and Infrastructure teams, not only ensuring contractual compliance, but also to deliver a high quality passenger experience.
+At the same time we work effectively to support multi-disciplinary design teams delivering complex projects such as the Haramain High-Speed Rail in Saudi Arabia.
+Here we worked alongside our structural engineers, building services (MEP) engineers, and infrastructure teams, not only addressing contractual compliance with standards, but also delivering a high quality passenger experience.

 You will need a team that understands the concept of universal design; the needs and concerns of people, what they want from an environment and the experience they will have within it.